lianghan-bgi/Reads-Distribution-Pattern/README.md

 The selected RDPs will be stored in the *.balance files.
 We next use them to predict the testing data.
 Let’s create 3 folders here.

-mkdir HEALTH-BGI mkdir LIVER-BGI mkdir LUNG-BGI
+mkdir HEALTH-BGI ; mkdir LIVER-BGI ; mkdir LUNG-BGI

 ../tree/balance --input0 ./HEALTH-BGI.list.txt.test --complete0 ./LIVER-BGI.HEALTH-BGI.balance --complete1 ./HEALTH-BGI.LIVER-BGI.balance > ./HEALTH-BGI/LIVER-BGI.HEALTH-BGI.txt

 Here, we predict the samples in ./HEALTH-BGI.list.txt.test with RDPs in ./LIVER-BGI.HEALTH-BGI.balance and in ./HEALTH-BGI.LIVER-BGI.balance.
 This step will produce two scores corresponding to the possibility of which kind (healthy / liver cancer here) a sample would belong to.
 See the file ./HEALTH-BGI/LIVER-BGI.HEALTH-BGI.txt .
-Here, we can run the file judge.sh directly.
+We can run the file judge.sh directly.

 bash judge.sh